ariahuang314/ariahuang/README.md

 ### dash_app(1.0)

-Introduction

-This project uses the Dash framework to build an interactive data visualization application.
+- Introduction: This project uses the Dash framework to build an interactive data visualization application.
 The app reads data from a local Excel file and dynamically updates visualizations based on user selection.

-Access the Application

-After running the code cell that launches the Dash application, a local address (e.g., http://127.0.0.1:8050) will appear in the output.
+- Access the Application: After running the code cell that launches the Dash application, a local address (e.g., http://127.0.0.1:8050) will appear in the output.
 Click on this address or copy and paste it into the browser to access the app.

 ### dictionary